AITrekker/RAG/docs/OPERATIONS_GUIDE.md

 ### Overview

-The RAG platform uses a **simplified, 3-service Docker architecture** after removing Redis and Nginx dependencies.
-Each service now exposes its ports **directly** to the host machine, eliminating the need for a reverse proxy.
+The RAG platform uses a **simplified, 3-service Docker architecture** with PostgreSQL + pgvector for unified data storage.
+Each service exposes its ports **directly** to the host machine for easy access.

 ### Architecture Diagram